anthbrtn/anthbrtn/index.md

 </style>

 # Anthony Glyn Burton
-Anthony is a Mellon-SFU Fellow at the Digital Democracies Institute, and is writing his dissertation on the relationship between contemporary "theory", computation, and contemporary right-wing politics.
+I'm a Mellon-SFU Fellow at the Digital Democracies Institute, and is writing his dissertation on the relationship between “theory”, intelligence, desire, and mimesis in contemporary far-right politics.

+My most recent work is Algorithmic Authenticity, which investigates the role that authenticity plays in contemporary information disorders.
+Fact-checking's effectiveness is one of the fictions at the core of liberal democracy.
+Trump's entire sideshow shtick notwithstanding, the idea usually ran that journalists just got the facts right when politicians occasionally lied.
+That's not true, and the emergence of populist forms of threat with tenuous relationships to the truth isn't historical news either.
+In response to this moment, we looked at the concept of algorithmic authenticity as a vector for these questions surrounding truth, fact, and digital subjecthood.
+You can find a copy, open access, on the meson press website.

 ## More about Anthony
 -   [curriculum vitae](cv.html)